selendra/BEP20Airdrop/README.md

 Airdrop Smart Contract for SEL version 2 on BSC Network.

 #### How does it work?
-- [ ] Everyone join airdrop program [from Date] [to date] at https://airdrop.selendra.org.
+- Step 1: Everyone join airdrop program [from Date] [to date] at https://airdrop.selendra.org.
-- [ ] SmartContract sign all the whitlist address.
+- Step 2: SmartContract sign all the whitlist address.
-- [ ] When User call and sign the SmartContract will distribute the token.
+- Step 3: When User call and sign the SmartContract will distribute the token.

 #### How to claim the airdrop